MR360-TECH/AI_INTERVIEW_PLATFORM/README.md

 # 🤖 AI Interview Platform

-A full-stack AI-powered mock interview web application developed as a BCA final-year project.
-This platform conducts genuinely dynamic, adaptive interviews using Google Gemini AI and automatically evaluates candidate performance, while securely managing all data with MySQL.
+A full-stack AI-powered mock interview web application built to help candidates practice realistic, adaptive job interviews using Google Gemini AI, with secure data management powered by MySQL.

 **What makes this fundamentally different from typical mock interview tools:**